-You obviously have fewer rights in the setting of a prison or jail, but you still have rights and are still protected by the constitution.
-If you've been charged with a crime, perhaps your first question is whether you can post bail and avoid jail altogether before your trial.
+You obviously have fewer rights in the setting of a prison or jail, but you still have rights and are still protected by the Constitution.
 A qualified criminal defense lawyer can help make the case for bail and argue and negotiate on your behalf leading up to trial.
 You can obtain a free consultation with a criminal defense lawyer in your area today to learn more about your options going forward.